embroider-build/content-tag/CONTRIBUTING.md

 `npm run build`

-which will output your wasm package in `./pkg`, which is its own workspace, used for local testing as well as the publishable assets.
+which will output your wasm package in `./pkg`

 ## Running against a local copy of SWC